Table of Contents

 Consolidation warehousing is a very good fit for certain types of businesses, including those that:

-- Have several suppliers in one area, or high concentrations of customers in close proximity to each other (i.e. customer hubs in major cities or states)
+- Have several suppliers in one area, or high concentrations of customers in close proximity to each other (i.e. customer hubs in major cities)

 - Are looking to reduce their carbon emissions

 - Sell products that are expensive to ship through regular postage (such as heavy products)